Hyundai Tucson Hybrid review: performance, engine & drive

 While the Tucson is pretty swift on paper, it can feel a little sluggish to respond whenever you floor the accelerator; the gearbox tends to fumble around for a split second while it figures out how to juggle the petrol engine and electric motor.
 There’s plenty of punch when you do start making progress, however, the petrol engine can be a little thrashy at higher revs.

 Most family SUVs are set up for comfort and while the Tucson is no different, it can be pleasing to drive, too.
 Its steering is accurate, weighty and precise, while there’s also a noticeable lack of body lean in the corners.
 The ride is firm-ish but still very comfortable – even with the larger 19-inch wheels of top-spec cars.
 That being said, if you’re after a sportier drive from your hybrid SUV, a Ford Kuga or even the plug-in hybrid Alfa Romeo Tonale will be much more rewarding down a country lane.

 In This Review

-- 2MPG & CO2 emissionsThe hybrid Tucson does reasonably well here, but for the best figures we'll have to wait for the upcoming plug-in version
+- 2MPG & CO2 emissionsThe hybrid Tucson does reasonably well here, but for the best figures (and lowest company-car tax) you're better off with the plug-in version

-- 3Running costsThe cheapest Tucson to run will be the forthcoming plug-in hybrid, but for now the hybrid is pretty affordable to keep on the road
+- 3Running costs & insuranceThe cheapest Tucson to run is the plug-in hybrid, but the hybrid is pretty affordable to keep on the road, too

-- 5Interior & comfortPremium-quality materials and cutting-edge on-board technology combine to make the Hyundai Tucson interior one of the best in its class
+- 5Interior, dashboard & comfortPremium-quality materials and cutting-edge on-board technology combine to make the Tucson's interior one of the best in its class

-- 6Boot space, seating & practicalityThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle, ideal for family duties
+- 6Boot space, seating & practicalityThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties